 Magellan believes infrastructure assets, when properly defined, should generate reliable earnings and cash flows from the provision of essential services.
-Consider Chart 4, where allowed returns for a sample of regulated US utilities within Magellan's investment universe barely fluctuated when interest rates declined when economic growth slowed.
 Over time, the stable and reliable earnings derived from transmission and distribution assets should deliver income and capital growth for investors.